Approval Workflow

 If your team is researching Approval Workflow, it will usually benefit from opening related terms such as ACH Payment, AP Aging Report, Duplicate Invoice Detection, and Early Payment Discount as well.
 That creates a fuller vocabulary around the workflow instead of isolating one phrase from the rest of the operating model.

-From there, move into buyer guides like What Is AP Automation? and then back into category pages, product profiles, and comparisons.
+From there, move into buyer guides like Payment Management System and What Is AP Automation? and then back into category pages, product profiles, and comparisons.
 That sequence keeps the glossary term connected to actual buying work instead of leaving it as isolated reference material.

 Additional editorial notes

-How approval workflows work in practice
+How approval workflows function — and what makes them break in practice